expressjs/multer/README.md

 ```

 There are two options available, `destination` and `filename`.
 They are both
-functions that helps to determine where the file should be stored.
+functions that determine where the file should be stored.

 `destination` is used to determine within which folder the uploaded files should
 be stored.
 This can also be given as a `string` (e.g. `'/tmp/uploads'`).

 `filename` is used to determine what the file should be named inside the folder.

-Both function gets passed both the request (`req`) and some information about
+Each function gets passed both the request (`req`) and some information about
 the file (`file`) to aid with the decision.

 Note that `req.body` might not have been fully populated yet.
 It depends on the
-order that the client sends the fields and files.
+order that the client transmits fields and files to the server.

 #### `MemoryStorage`

 The memory storage engine stores the files in memory as `Buffer` objects.
 It
-dosen't have any options.
+doesn't have any options.

 ```javascript
 var storage = multer.memoryStorage()